apolloleagueau/blog/src/pages/index.md

     directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Kaldi is the ultieeweeeweweweweeriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs: